Courier-Package-Manager/Courier/README.md

 Please see the wiki for extensively documented details and instructions.

 ## Installation
-~Note before installing: the `dev` branch is very unstable and may not work.
-For a working installation, download the last listed release or install from the `stable` branch.~ The stable branch is now the main branch, if it's not a critical error (meaning it stops the functionality of a program) then it will be worked on in `stable`.
+The stable branch is now the main branch, if it's not a critical error (meaning it stops the functionality of a program) then it will be worked on in `stable`.
 If it is _critical_, then an `issue` will be created with the appropriate labels and a branch will be created from that issue.